kylep/kyle.pericak.com/content/pages/about.md

 I'm particularly interested in doing more work around site reliability, DevSecOps, and having more customer interactions.

-Outside of work, I'm a father to two boys, a husband, a bad musician, and when time allows I enjoy board games and strategy video games.
+Outside of work I'm a father to two boys, a husband, a bad musician, and when time allows I enjoy board games and strategy video games.
 I listen to a **lot** of audiobooks, and lately podcasts too.